-We provide the opportunity for our named executive officers and other executives to receive certain perquisites and general health and welfare benefits.
 We also offer participation in our defined contribution 401(k) plan.
 After three months of service, we match 100% of the participants' contributions to their 401(k) plan, up to a maximum of 6% of compensation.
 General health and welfare benefits and our defined contribution 401(k) plan are provided to substantially all of our full-time U.S. employees.
 In addition, we provide a car allowance or company car to each of our named executive officers.
 We provide these benefits to create additional incentives for our executive officers and to remain competitive in the general marketplace for executive talent.